Mary Sophia Allen: Personal life

 Allen was known as 'Robert' by her close circle of female friends, and she was called 'Sir' by her officers.
 Her friends included Margaret Damer Dawson, Isobel Goldingham and Helen Bourn Tagart, all of whom she met in her policing days.
 She wrote three volumes of autobiography: The Pioneer Policewoman (1925), A Woman at the Cross Roads (1934), and Lady in Blue (1936).
 A Woman at the Cross Roads reveals aspects of her life and philosophy but is reticent about her private life.
 It was written at the time when Allen met Hitler, and her political views are made plain: she was at a crossroads in her life because she was looking at fascism as a solution to the world problems that she perceived.
 She also wrote numerous articles for newspapers and magazines, and founded The Policewomen’s Review, which ran from 1927 to 1937, to which she was a major contributor.

 Few details of Allen's personal life are available after the Second World War.
-She continued to be associated with Mosley and other fascists, including Norah Elam with whom she had shared a lifelong friendship.
+She continued to be associated with Mosley and other fascists, including Norah Elam with whom she shared a lifelong friendship.
 Both had been members of the WSPU, and as militant suffragettes had undergone force feeding.
 They both turned to animal activism after the demise of the Mosley movement, being staunch anti-vivisectionists and members of the London and Provincial Anti-Vivisection Society.
 She always had a strong interest in religion, without any particular affiliation.
-She converted to Roman Catholicism in 1953, and died in a nursing home in Croydon at the age of 86, attended by her sister, Christine.
+She converted to Roman Catholicism in 1953, and died in a nursing home in Croydon at age 86, attended by her sister Christine.

-Allen's biographer Nina Boyd suggests that in the novel That Hideous Strength by C. S. Lewis the character of "Fairy" Hardcastle, an epicene ex-suffragette turned security director for a tyrannical progressive organisation, is based on Allen.
+Allen's biographer Nina Boyd suggests that in the novel That Hideous Strength by C. S. Lewis, the character of "Fairy" Hardcastle is based on Allen: she is a sadistic, epicene ex-suffragette turned security director for a tyrannical scientific organisation.